-We are actively looking for more story submissions from writers in underrepresented communities, including own voices stories, for all Harlequin romance lines and Carina Press.
+We are actively looking for more story submissions from writers in underrepresented communities for all Harlequin romance lines and Carina Press.
 We welcome you to submit to your preferred romance line.
 Check out the writing guidelines for each series or submit your story here.
 Authors in underrepresented communities are welcome to include the #RomanceIncludesYou hashtag with the title of their manuscript so that editors can easily see it for review.

 We view diversity broadly and welcome underrepresented voices, including, but not limited to, authors who identify as Black, Indigenous or people of color (BIPOC), members of LGBTQ+ communities, marginalized ethnic and religious cultures, and people with disabilities and neurodiversity.

 We’re reaching out to writers in various ways:

-- Harlequin editors participate in conferences promoting diversity and inclusion in publishing to meet authors and hear their story pitches – in person and virtually.
+- Harlequin editors participate in conferences promoting diversity in publishing to meet writers and hear their story pitches – in person and virtually.
 See where we’re going to be next.

-- Our editors take part in #DVpit and other Twitter pitching events throughout the year that connect editors with underrepresented voices.
+- Our editors take part in #DVpit and other story pitch events on Twitter that connect editors with underrepresented voices.